JamieBort/Portfolio-Website/administrative/README.md

     - Contains accessibility issues raised by other people.
 And accessibility issues/questions that I need answered.

-  - ./administrative/aestheticDesignChanges/

-    - A directory for the list of aesthetic things that need to change with the website.

-  - ./administrative/cards/

-    - A directory to keep all of my Card component research.

-    - To be deleted when the `fullstack_rebuild` branch is deleted.

   - ./administrative/legacy/

     - This directory contains the legacy files and directories used to create my website from previous versions.